 Disadvantages

-- A homeowner – manager might lack in experience in self-management of a condominium.
+- A homeowner–manager might lack experience in the self-management of a condominium.

 - The administrator has to be personally available during any repairs, which takes up a lot of time.